 Most definitely.
 Would you say that smartphones and the internet cause stress?

-We've had a video-games ER for two years.
+We've had a video games ER for two years.
 We've been helping families with kids who play too much, for instance, or who are in front of the computer all the time.
 It soon became obvious to us that it's not only about video games.
 That's just one thing.
-A lot of people are addicted to the internet or mobile phones; it's generally people who feel the need to always be connected and online.
+A lot of people are addicted to the internet or mobile phones – it's generally people who feel the need to always be connected and online.
 So, as a natural part of the expansion of our business, we set up the internet ER.
-We're also collaborating with treatment centers in the US.
-We've seen what kind of treatments they're doing over there and tried them out here.
+We're also collaborating with treatment centres in the US.
+We've seen what kind of treatments they're doing over there, and tried them out here.
 How do you treat this kind of addiction?

-We have the "mobile detox program," for instance.
-Another program is the "stimulant fast" and the "white month."
-These are different programs worked out for you to find a balance.
-These are like any other programs when it comes to abuse and addiction.
+We have the "mobile detox programme", for instance.
+Another program is the "stimulant fast" and the "white month".
+These are different programmes worked out for you to find a balance.
+These are like any other programmes when it comes to abuse and addiction.
 But we're not looking for complete abstinence.
 I mean, if you're abusing food, you still have to eat food.
 It's about finding the right approach so that you can create a good balance and allow your brain to rest and learn how to focus on one thing at a time.
 What kind of people come to you for help?

 It's a wide range of people.
 But it's mostly girls calling us.
 They suffer from internet abuse and mobile phone abuse.
 Why girls?

 Girls are more into social media.
 Boys are, too, of course, but girls seem to be communicating online in a different way.
 We now have Instagram and selfies, etc. That could be one reason.
 Why are you guys the only ones offering this service?